-Resources Virtual experiment video Worksheets E, F, G, J, K and L Du the and of the lessen.
-Learning objectives a speed- time graph most learners should be able, with help, to plan an investigation to produce a speed- time graph for a range of situations some learners will be able to plan an investigation and analyse the results to find the acceleration of an object from a speed - time graph Timings Activity rinnigs Starter/Introduction 10 min Using Worksheet J , show your learners the equipment available to complete the experiment.
+Resource Virtual experiment video Worksheets E, F, G, J, K and L Learning objective By the end of the lesson: all learners should be able to describe an experiment and interpret a speed- time graph most learners should be able, with help, to plan an investigation to produce a speed- time graph for a range of situations some learners will be able to plan an investigation and analyse the results to find the acceleration of an object from a speed - time graph Timings Activity Starter/Introduction 10 min Using Worksheet J, show your learners the equipment available to complete the experiment.
 Make sure that you briefly outline the role of the app.
 Main lesson 10 Arrange your learners into small groups and ask them to use Worksheet E to help them to plan their method.
 Three levels of support are offered on the worksheet. min Once they have decided on their method as a group, each learner should individually write up their method.
 Worksheet F (more able) and Worksheet G (less able) are available to help them to do this.
 20 min Watch the first part of the virtual experiment video and ask your learners to compare the method used in that to their own method.
 They should note the differences, between them, and, for each one, decide which method is best and justify their choice.
 Then watch the remainder of the video.
 15 min Using Worksheet K , learners should plot a speed-time graph based on the data in the table, which was collected from the curved track experiment shown in the video.
 There is also data for a straight track for your learners to consider (Worksheet L).
-More able learners should be able to find the gradient of the speed- time graph to find the acceleration of the toy car at various points.
+More able learners should be able to find the gradient of the speed - time graph to find the acceleration of the toy car at various points.
 Plenary 5 min Your learners could estimate the area under their speed-time graphs to find out the distance travelled.